Healthy Homes Assessment Grenada North

 Daniel

-What time will I require to be in compliance with my Healthy Homes Standards?
+What time should I require to meet requirements of the Healthy Homes Standards?

 Grenada North Healthy Homes Compliance Timeframes

-Tenancies signed from 1 July 2019 and 30 June 2021
+Tenancies that were signed from 1 July 2019 to 30 June 2021

-• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement should be included in any renewed, new or modified tenancy agreement.
+• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement should be included in any new, renewed or varied tenancy agreement.

 From 1 July 2021

-From 1 July 2023
+Beginning 1 July 2023

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

-Starting 1 July 2024
+From July 1st 2024

-• All rental houses must be in compliance with the Healthy Homes Standard regardless of when the tenancy began.
+• All rentals homes must be in compliance with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes